HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Problem Set

 \subsection{Pickup and Delivery Problem with Time Windows}

-The Pick-up and Delivery Problem with Time Windows (PDPTW), originally proposed by Dumas, Desrosiers, and Soumis~\cite{dumas1991pickup}, is generalized from a classical NP-hard combinatorial optimization problem -- the Capacitated Vehicle Routing Problem (CVRP).
+The Pick-up and Delivery Problem with Time Windows (PDPTW), originally proposed by~\cite{dumas1991pickup}, is generalized from a classical NP-hard combinatorial optimization problem---the Capacitated Vehicle Routing Problem (CVRP).
 It introduces additional complexity through precedence constraints, requiring pick-up locations to precede corresponding drop-off locations, and service time windows at each location.
 The problem can be seen in many logistic and public transportation systems, with the primary objective of minimizing the total travel cost.

 Over the past three decades, a wide range of models and algorithms have been proposed to address the PDPTW, with most falling into the category of heuristic or metaheuristic approaches.
-Prominent works include simulated annealing~\cite{li2001metapdptw, bent2006two}, large neighborhood search~\cite{curtois2018large, ropke2006adaptive}, and iterated local search~\cite{sartori2020study}.
-In contrast, research into exact solution methods has been relatively limited, with the most effective approaches relying on the set partitioning formulation combined with the branch-cut-and-price algorithm~\cite{ropke2009branch,baldacci2011exact}.
-Ropke et al.~\cite{ropke2007models} provided a comprehensive survey of PDPTW solvers developed up to 2007.
-Ho et al.~\cite{ho2018survey} later reviewed more recent advancements up to 2018, with a particular emphasis on PDPTW variants for people transportation, referred to as the Dial-a-Ride problem.
+Prominent works include simulated annealing~\citep{li2001metapdptw, bent2006two}, large neighborhood search~\citep{curtois2018large, ropke2006adaptive}, and iterated local search~\citep{sartori2020study}.
+In contrast, research into exact solution methods has been relatively limited, with the most effective approaches relying on the set partitioning formulation combined with the branch-cut-and-price algorithm~\citep{ropke2009branch,baldacci2011exact}. \cite{ropke2007models} provided a comprehensive survey of PDPTW solvers developed up to 2007. ~\cite{ho2018survey} later reviewed more recent advancements up to 2018, with a particular emphasis on PDPTW variants for people transportation, referred to as the Dial-a-Ride problem. \cite{taniguchi2025timewindow} develop a mathematical model and applies heuristics (Genetic Algorithm, Simulated Annealing, Tabu Search) to analyze how time-window constraints affect urban pickup/delivery truck routing and scheduling.

 To support algorithm development, several benchmark datasets have been created and maintained.
-The Li and Lim dataset~\cite{li2001metapdptw} is widely used and includes instances ranging from 100 to 1000 locations.
-More recently, Sartori and Buriol~\cite{sartori2020study} released a larger-scale dataset generated from real-world spatial-temporal distributions.
+The Li and Lim dataset~\citep{li2001metapdptw} is widely used and includes instances ranging from 100 to 1000 locations.
+More recently, \cite{sartori2020study} released a larger-scale dataset generated from real-world spatial-temporal distributions.